Bulgaria Wine

 These wines typically have subtle aromatics and herbal flavors, including lime peel, pea shoot, white pepper, and fresh-cut grass.
 On the palate, it has a medium-weight body and finishes with a somewhat salty and savory taste, accompanied by notes of dried grass and sea shells.

-FAQs About Bulgarian Wine
+FAQs About Bulgaria Wine